Beats headphones rated

 Wireless or wired

-Beats’ 2016 range of headphones consists entirely of wireless Bluetooth models, and this is certainly the direction manufacturers are going in, especially since the launch of the iPhone 7, which lacks a headphone socket.
+The Beats range of headphones now consists mainly of wireless Bluetooth models, and this is certainly the direction manufacturers are going in, especially now that smartphones are starting to drop physical headphone jacks.
 Battery lives are getting ever longer – the Studio 3 Wireless on-ear headphones, for example, will last for up to 40 hours on a single charge.

 That’s not to say you can’t still get a decent pair of wired headphones, though.
 There are still some good Beats pairs that don’t have Bluetooth and, if you’re not bothered about having wireless headphones, you could save some money without sacrificing on sound quality.